This post may contain affiliate links. Please read our disclosure policy.

 • Knead the dough until smooth and elastic.
 Place in a greased bowl, cover, and let rise in a warm place until doubled in size, about 1 hour.

-• Gently punch down the dough and divide into six equal pieces.
-Roll each piece of dough into a ball and place on a greased or parchment-lined baking sheet.
+• Gently punch down the dough and divide it into six equal pieces.
+Roll each piece of dough into a ball and place them on a greased or parchment-lined baking sheet.

 • With a sharp knife, cut an x in the top of each dough ball.
 Cover lightly with a kitchen towel and let rise in a warm place until doubled in size, 30–45 minutes.